 The problem with plywood is it isn’t very strong and will bow with any kind of weight…like from concrete.
 To ensure that the concrete didn’t blow out the plywood come pour day, a massive network of bracing had to be cut to size and installed along the inner and outer wall forms.

 The guys started with 16’, 2x4s vertically placed 12” apart along every wall.
-Then they cut and built whalers.
-A whaler is 2, 2x4s cut to length with 3-4 pieces of ¾” plywood in between.
+Then they cut and built walers.
+Walers are beams used for bracing in construction.
+These were 2, 2x4s cut to length with 3-4 pieces of ¾” plywood in between.
 This creates a double 2×4 with a space in between.
-These whalers are placed horizontally 12” apart on the outside of the vertical 2x4s.
+The walers are placed horizontally 12” apart on the outside of the vertical 2x4s.

 This once again creates 1’ squares all the way around the forms, like with the rebar.
-The whalers are tightened into place with metal plates called hairpins.
+The walers are tightened into place with metal plates called hairpins.

 Each piece of plywood has holes drilled so long-tail wall ties can be placed through for even more support.

 The crazy thing about this whole process is after the concrete has been poured, all of this will be torn down and hauled off.

 Penetrations have to be made for any windows, doors, wiring, venting, or plumbing through the walls.
 Luckily we planned this house 3 years ago and were fairly ready for this step, but we still had to figure out exact dimensions of the windows and exterior doors, which meant it was time to plan those for the entire dome.
 Even if we won’t need doors or windows on site for 6 months or more, to create a consistent look on the exterior, we wanted windows to be the same brand with the same trim on every floor.